mniederw/MnHowToUseCsAndIlCompiler/Readme.txt

 - HelloWorld2 : Example IL Intermediate Language file which can be compiled and run ad-hoc.

 - HelloWorld3 : Example PS file, how to embed C-Sharp source code into the ps script and run it ad-hoc.

+- HelloWorld4 : Example PS file, how to embed C-Sharp source code into the ps script, specify assemblies and run it ad-hoc.